Skip to main content

 Agent CLI Configuration

-Agents run inside Claude Code.
-Configure which Claude model to use:
+Agents run inside a CLI AI tool.
+Choose which CLI tool to use:

 agents: